aatbip/ao-covid-dashboard/README.md

 #### ABOUT:

 Kindly check out the site live [HERE](https://ao-covid-dashboard.herokuapp.com), hosted on Heroku.
-This dashboard is a small step to provide aid and correct information during the pandemic.
+This dashboard is a small step to provide correct information on vaccination data and other related informations about the COVID-19.
 For all who wish to contribute, kindly jump in now, make edits and send pull requests.
 Or if you find any issues, file them above.👆 We will respond at the earliest!

 If you have some time please do visit the AO website and support their mission.
 Links below: